IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 This raises the question: what *should* happen if an escrow holds more funds than are needed to make the target payments?
-The designers of this contract decided that any surplus should be paid to the wallet submitting the ``redeem`` transaction.
+The designers of this contract decided that any surplus should be paid to the wallet submitting the :hsobj:`Plutus.Contracts.Tutorial.Escrow.redeem` transaction.
 Since this is part of the intended behaviour of the contract, then our model has to reflect it.
-We can do so with a small extension to the ``nextState`` function in the model:
+We can do so with a small extension to the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` function in the model:

 .. literalinclude:: Escrow.hs